kendrickchibueze/ATM-ADO.NET/README.md

  ![](https://github.com/kendrickchibueze/-Modern-Node-on-AWS/blob/main/aws-images/Screenshot%20(499).png?raw=true)

 ## Usage😃

-* Copy and paste your connection string at the DbContext class constructor
+* Copy and paste your DataSource in the provided connection string  at the DbContext class constructor.

 A pragmatic run of ourexecutable assembly looks like this: